lucywang000/clj-statecharts/docs/content/docs/parallel-states.md

 - `props-load-failed`

 Most people would feel comfortable to model this screen with two statecharts.
-But as more features are added, we'll need to more and more disparate statecharts.
+But as more features are added, we'll need to create and maintain and reason about more and more disparate statecharts.
 For instance, each file could have a list of comments, which would pop out when a user clicks a "show comments" button.
 Of course we can just add one more new statecharts, but it's obvious to conclude that this doesn't look that appealing, because:

 1. With the states scattered in more and more multiple places, it becomes harder and harder for us to see and reason about "the big picture" of the current